perses/perses/docs/configuration.md

   # Path to the Cue schemas of the variables
   [ variables_path: <path> | default = "schemas/variables" ]

-  # The refresh interval of the cue schema regardless their localisation
+  # The refresh interval of the cue schemas regardless their paths
   [ interval: <duration> | default = 1h ]
 ```